 Opened in 1927, the majestic lady of Yosemite is The Ahwahnee hotel.
 This celebrated Four-Diamond resort perches grandly amid the pines and by the granite Royal Arches.
 The Ahwahnee’s regal architectural details combine the best of the Art Deco and Arts and Crafts movements with a splash of Native American and Middle Eastern influences.
 Spacious common areas, 99 elegantly appointed rooms and 24 cottages offer exceptional romantic appeal and stunning views of Half Dome, Glacier Point and Yosemite Falls – three of Yosemite’s most famous natural landmarks.

-Sun-drenched days in the Valley can be warm, but anytime is optimal for snuggling in front of a roaring fire.
+Sun-drenched days in Yosemite Valley can be warm, but anytime is optimal for snuggling in front of a roaring fire.
 The Ahwahnee’s massive stone fireplaces and comfortable lounges offer reprieves from the cold.
 Guests Linda and Brad retreat to the Great Lounge to relax and read.
 “They wait on you hand and foot,” say Linda and Brad.
-Celebrating their anniversary, they both agree that, “If we could only go one place, it would be Yosemite.”
+Celebrating their anniversary, they both agree that, “If we could only go to one place, it would be Yosemite.”

-Yosemite Village is an easy walk or shuttle ride from The Ahwahnee and other Valley lodgings.
+Yosemite Village is an easy walk or shuttle ride from The Ahwahnee and other valley lodgings.
 Leave your vehicle parked during your stay and take advantage of environmentally-friendly transit.
-Snow doesn’t stay long on the Valley floor, so walks and hikes are always possible.
+Snow doesn’t stay long on the valley floor, so walks and hikes are always possible.
 You don’t have to be a rugged outdoors person to enjoy Yosemite.
 Walk outside and you’ll see things you won’t find anywhere else on earth – relish the peace and quiet.
 There’s plenty of that in winter.

 Besides the usual seasonal pursuits, indulge in some retail therapy at the hotel gift shop and world-famous Ansel Adams Gallery.
 Interpretive displays at the Yosemite Museum depict the rich heritage of the Valley and its native people the Ahwahneechee.
 An exhibit of Native American basketry by Lucy and Julia Parker is renowned.